O JARGON BUSTER

 - GO

 - Guildford Orienteers.
+A club, Mole Valley's neighbours

-A club, Mole Valley's neighbours to the west.
-Web
+to the west.
+Web site.

 - Gold standard

-order to qualify for a Gold badge.
+for a Gold badge.
+Details are on a British

-Details are on a British Orienteering web page.
+Orienteering web page.

 - GRAMP

 - Grampian Orienteers.
 A Scottish club.
-Web
+Web site.

 - Green

-- Slang term for any of the less runnable forest indicated by
+- Slang term for any of the less runnable forest

 - Green course

-- A technically hard but not too strenuous colour-coded
+- A technically hard but not too strenuous colour-coded course.
+Longer and

-Longer and harder than Light Green,
+harder than Light Green,

 shorter but no easier than Blue.